FWD Group: 2020s

 In March 2020, Prudential acquired a bancassurance partnership in Thailand from FWD Group for $753 million.
 The same month, FWD Vietnam Life became the largest life insurer in Vietnam by charter capital.
 In June 2020, FWD Group purchased a minority stake in the life insurance arm of PT Bank Rakyat Indonesia (BRI), PT Asuransi BRI Life, for a reported $300 million.
 By September 2020, press reported that FWD Group was considering an initial public offering in Hong Kong.
 That month, the company purchased a stake in IPP Financial Advisers.
 As of 2020, FWD Group had $50.9 billion in assets under management and 7.5 million customers.
 By 2021, the company managed approximately US$63 billion in assets and had 6,100 employees in Asia.

 In 2022, the company's Value of New Business reached US$823 million, up 29% compared to 2021, and its segmental adjusted operating profit before tax was US$334 million, representing an 83% increase over the previous year.

 In 2023, the company entered the Malaysian life insurance market through an investment in Gibraltar BSN Life Berhad, which was renamed FWD Insurance Berhad.
 Alongside other investors, FWD Group acquired a stake from The Prudential Insurance Company of America, a wholly owned subsidiary of the US-based, NYSE-listed Prudential Financial, Inc. (PFI).
 On March 13, 2023, FWD refiled its Main Board listing application for its Hong Kong IPO, with total private placement amounting to US$1.825 billion since December 2021.
 In May of the same year, the company appointed Sid Sankaran as a managing director and its chief financial officer (CFO).
 In August, FWD Group received investment-grade credit ratings from Fitch Ratings and Moody's.
 Fitch assigned FWD Group a long-term Issuer Default Rating (IDR) of “BBB+” with a stable outlook; Moody's assigned a Baa2 issuer rating to FWD Group with a positive outlook.

 In March 2024, FWD completed an additional investment for a 21% stake in FWD Takaful Berhad, making it the majority shareholder with a 70% holding.
 In May of the same year, the company launched a new health business, FWD HealthyMe, and appointed Dr. Sarah Salvilla as Chief Health Officer.

 For the year 2024, the company reported a net profit after tax of US$24 million, with operating profit after tax rising 29% from last year to US$463 million.

+In 2025, Fitch updated FWD Group’s long-term IDR to “BBB+” with a insurer financial strength (IFS) rating of A for its core life insurance operating entities.
+Moody's updated FWD Group’s issuer rating to Baa1 with a notional IFS rating of A2 for its major life insurance operating.
+For the year 2025, the company reported an increase in net profit of US$166 million under IFRS 17 and operating profit after tax of US$499 million.